-A cross-sectional descriptive design was conducted at the District Dir lower Khyber Pakhtunkhwa (KPK) [13].
-The district is located between 1200 and 2800 meters above sea level in the northern KPK highlands, with latitudes of 34.35 and longitudes of 71.85.
+A cross-sectional descriptive designed study was conducted at the district Lower Dir (KP)[13].
+The district is located between 1200 and 2800 meters above sea level in the northern KP highlands, with latitudes of 34.35 and longitudes of 71.85.
 The Open Epi program was used to determine the sample size.
 The average annual rainfall was 1186 mm, and the average annual temperature was 16°C. During the wet and dry seasons, the relative humidity ranges from 70 to 81% and 40 to 50%, respectively.
-One faecal sample (~50 g) per cattle was directly collected from the rectum with gloved hands.
+One fecal sample (~50 g) per cattle was directly collected from the rectum with gloved hands.
 The samples were immediately transferred to pre-labelled, hygienic plastic bottles.
 The sampling bottles were stored in screw caped container with ice packs and transported to laboratory.
-All samples were analysed for the detection of parasites within 24 h of collection.
-Data on breed, sex, age, herd size, deworming status and feeding pattern, date and place of sampling were recorded for each sampled animal at the time of sampling.
-Faecal samples were processed and examined by direct and indirect parasitological techniques (centrifugation, flotation and sedimentation) [12].
+All samples were analyzed for the detection of parasites within 24 h of collection.
+Data on breed, sex, age, herd size, deworming status and feeding pattern, date and place of sampling were recorded for each sampled animal at the time of sampling, fecal samples were processed and examined by direct and indirect parasitological techniques (centrifugation, flotation and sedimentation) [12].
 The GI parasites were identified using identification keys described by Otranto D and Wall R [13].
-Briefly, faecal materials (1 g) were mixed with 0.9% normal saline wet mount solution in a mortar and a relatively homogenous preparation was obtained.
+Briefly, fecal materials (1 g) were mixed with 0.9% normal saline wet mount solution in a mortar and a relatively homogenous preparation was obtained.
 The suspension was then filtered through a tea strainer.
 Finally, a drop of suspension was added to a glass slide and examined under a microscope.
-From each faecal sample, three direct smears were examined.
-For floatation technique, two grams of faeces was put in sterile screw caped bottle, containing 5 ml of the saline solution and was mix and strained through a sieve.
+From each fecal sample, three direct smears were examined.
+For floatation technique, two grams of feces was put in sterile screw caped bottle, containing 5 ml of the saline solution and was mix and strained through a sieve.
 The mixed matters were riddled into a centrifuge tube or a walled test tube.
 Formalin was added to the test tube until a convex meniscus was formed.
 A cover slip was positioned on the top of the test tube carefully and left for 5 minutes.
-The cover slip was removed from the glass tube and placed on the slide, and was tested for helminth eggs and oocysts under the microscope at 10X.
-In the sedimentation method, two g of faeces were mixed with 50 ml of water and sieved.
-The suspension was centrifuged at 1000 rpm for 2-3 minutes with a solution of NaCl.
-The supernatant was decanted, and from the sediment, 1 drop was taken with a Pasteur's pipette and put on a slide and examined under the microscope at 10X for the presence of helminth eggs.
+The cover slip was removed from the glass tube and placed on the slide, and was tested for helminthes eggs and oocysts under the microscope at 10X.
+In the sedimentation method, two g of feces samples were mixed with 50 ml of water and sieved.
+The suspension was centrifuged at 1000 rpm for 2-3 minutes with NaCl solution.
+The supernatant was decanted, and from the sediment, 1 drop was taken with a Pasteur's pipette and put on a slide and examined under the microscope at 10X for the presence of helminthes eggs.
 The data were presented in percentiles.
-Statistical Package for Social Sciences (SPSS) version 23.0 was used for data analysis, using the Chi-square test.
+Statistical Package for Social Sciences (SPSS) version 23.0 was used for data analysis, using the Chisquare test.